The Sulkan

 • Customs and Traditions

 • One of the more striking traditions held by sulkan is the consumption of corpses.
-The concept of leaving a body to rot is horrifying, with a strong belief that the deceased's essence rots away with the body.
-Thus, sulkan cannibalize after death.
+There is a strong belief that with decomposition, the essence of the deceased rots away along with the body.
+Thus, the sulkan cannibalize their own after death.
 Shortly after a sulkan has died, their loved ones will come together to take the first bites from the body (Typically from the most nutritious body parts such as organs).
 Afterward, the rest of their community is allowed to join in.
-Corpses that are not viable for safe consumption are to be as close to destroyed as possible.

-• Only the worst of the worst are not eaten.
+• Corpses that are not viable for safe consumption are to be as close to destroyed as possible.
+Only the worst of the worst are not eaten.
 Most are left to float on the surface of the water, but if one is particularly heinous, their body is left on the shore.
-This essentially rids the ocean itself of their essence and ensures that they will not find comfort in the water.

 • Trivia

 • The majority of sulkan based languages are dependent on clicks, whistles, and song.
 Due to the fact that these languages are spoken with the mouth closed, it is very difficult for a sulkan to learn land based languages.
-They just don't know how to shape their mouth!